ben-james-dodwell/blog-cv-benjamesdodwell-com/gatsby/content/blog/cloud-resume-challenge/05-backend-infrastructure-as-code/index.md

 So far, everything that I've created in AWS has been through the web console.
 This is a great way to learn which services are available, and how those services can be configured.

-I can improve upon this foundation by utilising Infrastructure as Code (IaC) techniques which provide many benefits, such as:
+I can improve upon this foundation by utilising Infrastructure as Code (IaC) techniques, which offer several benefits, including:
 - **Version Control** to help track changes, and revert to previous versions if required.
 - **Reusability** which allows me to efficiently recreate and adapt the infrastructure for other projects.
 - **Automation** to quickly and consistently deploy changes.

-AWS supports IaC with some native tooling such as [CloudFormation](https://aws.amazon.com/cloudformation/) and [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html).
-However, I would like to use the third-party HashiCorp [Terraform](https://developer.hashicorp.com/terraform/install), as I have some familiarity with it and the vSphere provider, and feel that it will offer more flexibility going forwards.
+While AWS supports IaC with native tools like [CloudFormation](https://aws.amazon.com/cloudformation/) and [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification.html), I chose to use the third-party HashiCorp [Terraform](https://developer.hashicorp.com/terraform/install) for its flexibility and my existing familiarity with it.

-Reading the documentation for the [AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) shows that there are several ways for Terraform to authenticate to AWS.
-While I am working locally and manually with Terraform, I will use the [Shared Configuration and Credentials Files](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-configuration-and-credentials-files) method as configured by [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-This will likely change when I move towards an automated continuous integration and continuous deployment (CI/CD) pipeline.
+While working locally with Terraform, I opted to authenticate using the [Shared Configuration and Credentials Files](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-configuration-and-credentials-files) method as configured by [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+However, I anticipate transitioning to a different authentication method when setting up an automated continuous integration and continuous deployment (CI/CD) pipeline.

-I wanted to create an account specifically to be used by Terraform so that I could follow the principle of least privilege.
-There are tools that can help with this endeavour, namely [IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html) and [IAM Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html?icmpid=docs_iam_console), but I found an approach where I gradually add permissions as required while developing my code was easiest.
+To adhere to the principle of least privilege, I decided to create an account specifically for Terraform usage.
+While tools like [IAM Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-getting-started.html) and [IAM Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html?icmpid=docs_iam_console) can assist with this process, I found it more practical to gradually add permissions as required while developing my code.

 With Terraform and AWS CLI installed and configured, I was ready to start writing code.
 There are [tutorials](https://developer.hashicorp.com/terraform/tutorials) available on the HashiCorp website, including those tailored towards certain providers such as AWS.
 I also discovered a useful collection of curated [.gitignore](https://github.com/github/gitignore/blob/main/Terraform.gitignore) files which I opted to use for Terraform.
 I'm aware that sensitive information may be stored in certain files and shouldn't be committed to public source code repositories, so having a sensible starting point for exclusions is worthwhile.

 At a high level, I knew that I'd need a DynamoDB table, a Lambda function, and an API Gateway.

-The DynamoDB table was quite straightforward to define in Terraform:
+Defining the DynamoDB table in Terraform was straightforward:

 ```hcl
 # Create DynamoDB table Visits
 resource "aws_dynamodb_table" "visits" {